New Naratif is Fundraising!

 But the researchers found respondents in the deprived districts were more inclined to use alternative healing methods, leaving medical treatment to a later stage of illness, thus impacting treatment and mortality outcomes.

-A recent study by Raja Perempuan Zainab II Hospital in Kelantanfound that more than half of cancer patients in the states trust alternative treatments including visiting bomoh (shamans).
+A recent study by Raja Perempuan Zainab II Hospital in Kelantan found that more than half of cancer patients in the states trust alternative treatments including visiting bomoh (shamans).
 54% cited fear as a factor behind not consulting doctors.
 To mitigate this, the hospital holds awareness roadshows, which include bringing diagnostic and prevention services like mammograms into communities.

 But fear of modern medicine is far too simplistic an explanation, and plays into negative stereotypes of rural and poor households wreathed in ignorance and superstition.
 Access is a far more predictive, and measurable, explanatory factor.

-By recording a household’s access to transportation, Dr Noran and her colleagues found that living 5km away to a public GP clinic does not mean much if a household is located in districts with poor roads and public transportation.
+By recording a household’s access to transportation, Dr Noran and her colleagues found that living 5km away from a public GP clinic does not mean much if a household is located in districts with poor roads and public transportation.

 “It may cost a day’s income to (go to a clinic),” she said.
 The local healer is thus a more convenient option.